bhamacher92/bhamacher92.github.io/_posts/swq_series/2025-01-01-008-interaction-capability-traits.markdown

 *This article is part of the Software Quality series.
 If you haven’t read the introductory article, you can check it out [here]({% post_url swq_series/2025-01-01-001-what-defines-software-quality %}).*

-**ISO/IEC 25010** identifies interaction capability as one of the nine essential quality attributes for software.
+**ISO/IEC 25010** defines interaction capability, one of the nine software quality traits, as the degree to which a product or system can be interacted with by specified users to exchange information ia the user interface to complete specific tasks in a variety of contexts of use.
-This attribute is further divided into eight sub-traits:
+It further breaks down interaction capability into three sub-traits:
 *Before 2023, this attribute was referred to as usability and included some differing sub-traits now encompassed by user engagement.*

 ### Appropriateness Recognizability